Questions for qualified Broadcom cluster network switches

 - Who reloads the config file onto RMA’ed units when the replacement switch is put in?

 The customer is responsible for ensuring the appropriate RCF file is downloaded.
-The customer could opt to download the config themselves, with instructions from the NSS site, or request either Broadcom onsite personnel or NetApp’s support assistance.
+The customer could opt to download the config themselves, with instructions from the NSS site, or request either Broadcom onsite personnel or NetApp’s remote support assistance.